hrj/inter-wow/Readme.md

 ### Quick and simple example

 Imagine that some code to paint a square is given.
-It's output is:
+Its output is:

 ![Square](https://hrj.github.io/static/inter-wow/square.svg)